 Kubernetes is a powerful platform that allows users to manage and deploy containerized applications with ease.
 However, creating excessive RBAC permissions is all too easy and can result in security vulnerabilities that can be exploited by attackers.
 In this guide, we provide the top 2 tips for avoiding excessive permissions in Kubernetes RBAC.
-For an expanded list with the top 5 tips from the OWASP Top 10 for Kubernetes, Kubernetes.io and other industry experts, download the guide.
+For an expanded list with the top 5 tips from the OWASP Top 10 for Kubernetes, Kubernetes.io and other industry experts, download the guide below.

 1. Watch Out for Defaults